conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

 URL.
 That URL points to Liberator's web interface, and it'll display the [Decision Graph](https://clojure-liberator.github.io/liberator/tutorial/decision-graph.html) with the execution flow of the last request highlighted, which is really handy for debugging badly behaving resources.

+# 6. Dispatching on request method

+Sometimes you want to authorise GET and POST methods differently, or you (correctly) allow partial updates for PUT but not for POST.
+Liberator has a poorly-publicised helper function called `liberator.core/by-method` for wrapping your decisions and handlers:

+{% highlight clojure %}
+(defn is-publisher? [ctx] ...)
+(defn create-tune [ctx] ...)
+(defn get-tunes [ctx] ...)

+(defresource tunes
+  :authorized? (by-method {:get  true
+                           :post is-publisher?})
+  :post! create-tune
+  :handle-ok get-tunes)
+{% endhighlight %}

+Here we allow everyone to GET a list of tunes, but only publishers can POST new ones.
+This is often nicer than using multimethods that pull the method out of the request.